sylhare/sylhare.github.io/_posts/2015-12-03-Jira-csv-import.md

 - Epic Name: Little name of the epic
 - Summary: lengthy name of the epic
 - Epic Link: To link the epic to the story
-    - The Epic Name `the car` define in excel
+    - The Epic Name `the car` define in Excel
     - The issue key `PLANE-7` of an existing epic in jira
 - Issuetype: must be set as `Epic` to be an epic.